 The spider plant is listed to be one of the safest houseplants for pets.
 You can easily have prayer plants placed on your bookshelves or end tables since they don’t require much space.
 Although this is considered safe for pets, it is mildly hallucinogenic and likely to attract cats.

-Cats are known to find it really attractive and might chew on it which causes vomiting diarrhoea and upset stomach.
+Cats are known to find it really attractive and might chew on it which causes vomiting diarrhea and upset stomach.
 Hence we recommend you stay away from this if you have cats.

 4. Gloxinia (Sinningia speciosa)